glasnt/talks/2016_08_KatieConf/slides.md

 That's not the point

+PTO
+---

+## &nbsp; <!-- .slide: data-background="pictures/soft_crayons.jpg" data-background-transition="none" --> <!-- .slide: class="center" -->

+Note:

-Carina C Zona:
+Carina C Zona (Another wonderful speaker who's name is kathinere-based)

 People of different genders have very different life experiences, career experiences, perspectives on what they do.
 Greater range of topics and framing is more valuable for everybody.

-* PyCon AU 25% ish
+PyCon AU 25% ish

-* Pycon US 2016 40% Female
+Pycon US 2016 40% Female

-* DjangoCon US 40% Female
+DjangoCon US 40% Female

-* DjangoCon Europe: 52% Female
+DjangoCon Europe: 52% Female

 This is awesome.

+Python and Django get this right.

-I just wish more conferences did this.
+I just wish more communities did this.

 ---
 # Real World Effects <!-- .slide: data-background="pictures/soft_effects.jpg" data-background-transition="none" --> <!-- .slide: class="center" -->